 Data door & Process door

 Some of my instructors refer to the data door and the process door.
-Both can be used to get to root causation but certain tools are better in certain circumstances.
+Both are good to get to root causation but certain tools are better in certain circumstances.

 - Effectiveness project – use data door.

 - Efficiency project – use process door.

 To validate root causes identified in the Open-Narrow-Close efforts, the team should employ three tools/techniques: